fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The purpose of life is to be defeated by greater and greater things.
+  Rainer Maria Rilke

 Try not to become a man of success, but rather try to become a man of value.
   Albert Einstein